ferzeg3420/quizButInGerman/README.md

 Make sure to turn up your speakers.

 ## STEP 3
 Put the file named *deutsche* in your ~/bin/ directory.
-But first, you need to make sure it is executable by issuing the following command:
+But first, you need to make sure it is executable by invoking the following command:

 ```
 chmod u+x deutsche